 You can hike for a half day, full day or more than a week depending on your health, stamina and desire.
 You can tackle mountains, huge rocks or trek across the desert.
-You can go on guided, unguided, even overnight hikes.
+You can go on guided, unguided, day hikes or overnight hikes.
 And there are opportunities for all levels of expertise and time constraints.
-This article will give you ideas of when to go, what to bring and where to start.
-We’ll kick off with a handful of day hiking options to give you a flavour and then look at some ‘hiking heroes’, basically longer treks in classic spots.
+This list of Namibia Hiking options will give you ideas of when to go, what to bring and where to start.
+We’ll kick off with a handful of day hiking options to give you a flavour and then look at some longer treks in classic spots.

 So when is the best time to hike it?
 In a nutshell, May to September will be the coolest time.
 After that the mercury rises significantly.
 Also, some guided treks only happen at certain times of year, normally in the winter months.
 But remember if you are hiking in Namibia’s winter, temperatures drop a great deal at night and it can get very cold.
 Oh, and best leave early in the morning.
 Before the sun rises, if you can.

-There are hundreds, if not, thousands of options for full or half day hikes.
+There are hundreds of options for full or half day hikes.
 A huge number of lodges offer their own guided walks and have local information if you want to wander off alone.

 When it comes to examples, perhaps one of the most spectacular places to start with is Spitzkoppe in the Namib desert.
-Nicknamed the Matterhorn of Namibia, this collection of rocks, bang in the middle of nowhere, is ideal for a days hiking.
-They’re old too, of course, like all great lumps of rock, but these are especially so.
+Nicknamed the Matterhorn of Namibia, this collection of rocks, bang in the middle of nowhere, is ideal for a day of hiking.
 This group of great, bald granite peaks or ‘bornhardts’ is believed to have formed more than 700 million years ago.
 It all kicked off after the ancient continent Gondwana split into the southern continents we know today - this led to the Brandberg Mountains too.

 Several peaks jut up awkwardly and the highest point is more than 1700 metres above sea level.
 Hikers and rock climbers alike should be chuffed with the delights on offer.
-You can go around the rocks and climb onto them.
 There’s a hike known as the Normal Route which is popular with those who like to go bouldering.
-The view from the top is not to be sniffed at but you do need to be fit.
 And whilst you don’t need any technical gear, be careful - the nearest hospital is at least two hours away.
 If you take a guided tour you can learn more about the history and rock art sites too.

 There are also good day hiking opportunities in the Erongo mountains.
 The huge granite boulders of Bulls Party and Elephants Head are popular spots.

 Another option is the Olive Trail in the Naukluft Mountains.
 You’ll pass olive trees along the route and after you go down a gorge it’s an easy walk along a dry river bed.
 The most challenging section is a chain bridge and rocky ledge.
-You may find having to trust this slim piece of metal rather hair raising but that’s the way it is.
-It’s about 10km and you may encounter kudu and baboon as you saunter along.
+You may find having to trust this slim piece of metal rather hair-raising but that’s the way it is.
+It’s about 10km and you may encounter kudu and baboon along the way.
 The Waterkloof Trail is longer and harder.
 It’s 17km and takes about 6-7 hours.
 If the rains have been, you should see waterfalls and pools.

 Or do you want sand?
 Then head out to the dunes.
 Hiking to the top of Big Daddy in Sossusvlei takes about an hour.
 To be honest, it’s less of a hike and more of a scramble up a massive pile of sand really, but this is the highest dune here so it’s worth the effort.
 And if you’re worried about the heat, go early in the morning.